UCCS-SP25-CS4300-CS5300-1/Group-6-spring-2025/README.md

 ### 6. Host Production Environment
 Using Digital Ocean through the GitHub Student Developer Pack the team was capable of deploying our main branch (with some adjustments) to the Digital Ocean Droplet to deploy the application.
 Every time our main branch is changed the build process automatically starts to deploy the latest and greatest of our applicaiton.
 The default url to find the application is: [https://aifitnessapp-kqi6e.ondigitalocean.app].
-Alternatively you can find it as this super cool url: [aifitnessapp.workingout.rocks]
+Alternatively you can find it as this super cool url: [https://aifitnessapp.workingout.rocks]